 As it is with humans, your dog’s digestive system is an important part of their overall health.
 As the National Institute of Health puts it, the digestive process is vital because your body needs nutrients from food and drink to work properly and stay healthy — the same applies to your pup!

-Understanding how your dog’s digestive tract works is critical for dog owners, especially when monitoring bathroom habits, preventing digestive issues, or planning feeding schedules.
+Most dog owners focus on what their dog eats, but rarely consider how long it takes their dog’s body to process it.
+Understanding how your dog’s digestive tract works is critical, especially when monitoring bathroom habits, preventing digestive issues, or planning feeding schedules.
 Knowing how long it takes for a dog to digest food will help you make more confident decisions about their health and diet.

 How the dog digestive system works